 In response, I put together this quick reference guide for starting seeds.
 I did it in approximately 1 hour, so please give me some grace if you find typos or other nonsense.
-I’ve already decided I could do much better – but I wanted to get this up and on the blog.
+I’ve already decided I could do much better – but I wanted to get this to you guys. 🙂

 It is definitely time to get the seeds going (especially broccoli, cabbage, Brussels sprouts, peppers and some others) if you live in a climate like mine.
 My last frost date is around the end of April/ beginning of May.
 If your last frost is approaching, you probably need to get things started if you haven’t already.